 $ORAC1120 as shown below:

-DBA User ID account.
-When the procedure begins you are prompted to supply a 1 to 4 character Oracle Database ID for the database you are installing.
+$ORAC1120 to the DBA user ID.
+When the procedure begins you are prompted to supply a 1 to 4 character Oracle system ID for the database you are installing.

 This procedure prompts you for the following information: